10 Tips to Better Wine

 9. Pouring Method:

-For the initial tasting to check to ensure wine is not corked, pour a small amount into your wine glass.
+For the initial tasting, to check to ensure the wine is not corked, pour a small amount into your wine glass.
 Swish and sniff prior to drinking.
 Inspect the cork for dryness, crumbling, or if completely saturated.
-The cork and/or the wine itself may smell moldy, indicating spoiling or that the wine is corked.
+The cork and/or the wine itself may smell mouldy, indicating spoiling or that the wine is corked.

-If the wine is appropriate for consumption and ready for pouring.... set glass on hard surface, pour wine directly into it toward the center of the glass which helps to release the aromas.
+If the wine is appropriate for consumption and ready for pouring….set the glass on a hard surface, pour wine directly into it toward the centre of the glass, which helps to release the aromas.
 Twist slightly as you turn up the bottle to stop pouring, this will help to control drips.
-Fill the glass only a small portion as this space for further aeration and swirling.
+Fill the glass only a small portion, as this space for further aeration and swirling.

 Never put dairy products in wine glasses.
-Although glassware looks smooth, microscopic pits can trap dairy particles causing odors that will taint the wine.
+Although glassware looks smooth, microscopic pits can trap dairy particles, causing odours that will taint the wine.

 Decanting wine is a preference, but should certainly be done with older reds that may contain sediments.
 Before decanting, let the bottle rest upright to allow any sediment to sink to the bottom, then slowly pour the wine at an angle enough to prevent any sediment from entering the decanter or use a filter when pouring.

 The purpose of letting wine breathe, or aerate, is to allow the wine to come in contact with the surrounding air helping to slightly warm it, causing the wine's aromas to open up and be present.
 The flavour will tend to soften, while the overall flavour characteristics will improve.